capy-language/capy/README.md

 core    :: #mod("core");
 ```

-The modules directory can be changed via the `--mod-dir` compiler flag, and if it lacks a "core" subfolder one will automatically be downloaded [from this repository](./core/).
+The modules directory can be changed via the `--mod-dir` compiler flag, and if it lacks a "core" subdirectory one will automatically be downloaded [from this repository](./core/).

 Another directive is `#unwrap`, which asserts that an enum is a certain variant, and panics otherwise.